The Core Mandate: A New Digital Social Contract

 These assessments must consider:

-- Functionality Risks: Do features like live-streaming, anonymous posting, or algorithmic recommendations increase the risk of harm?
+- Functionality Risks: Do features like live-streaming, anonymous posting, algorithmic recommendations, direct messaging, or ephemeral content (like 'stories') increase the risk of harm?
+How could these features be exploited?

 Decoding 'Legal but Harmful' Content